-As shown on the Preliminary Site Plan in Exhibit A, standard parking spaces are planned to be striped in conformance with the minimum dimensional standard (9 feet wide by 19 feet long with a 2-foot overhang) set forth in Table 806-6.
+As shown on the Preliminary Site Plan in Exhibit A, standard and compact parking spaces and are planned to be striped in conformance with the minimum dimensional standards (9 feet wide by 19 feet long with a 2-foot overhang) set forth in Table 806-6.
 This standard is met.

-(k) Marking and signage.

-- (1) Off-street parking and vehicle use area circulation.
+- (k) Marking and signage. - (1) Off-street parking and vehicle use area circulation.
 Where directional signs and pavement markings are included within an off-street parking or vehicle use area to control vehicle movement, such signs and marking shall conform to the Manual of Uniform Traffic Control Devices. - (2) Compact parking.
-Compact parking spaces shall be clearly marked indicating the spaces are reserved for compact parking only. - (3) Carpool and vanpool parking.
+Compact parking spaces shall be clearly marked indicating the spaces are reserved for compact parking only.

+(3) Carpool and vanpool parking.
 Carpool and vanpool parking spaces shall be posted with signs indicating the spaces are reserved for carpool or vanpool use only before 9:00 a.m. on weekdays.

-Future marking and signage will conform to the Manual of Uniform Traffic Control Devices, as necessary.
+Future marking and signage shown on the plans will conform to the Manual of Uniform Traffic Control Devices, as necessary.
 This standard can be met.